Cast AI Operator

 castware-operator - The Operator pod restarts once after generating certificates (this is expected behavior)

-castai-agent - The cluster remains in
+castai-agentandspot-handler - The cluster remains in

 NoteSome onboarding journeys (such as AI Enabler or Cloud Connect) do not include the Operator by default.
-In these cases,
+In these cases, components are installed using the traditional method, but you can enable the Operator later via Component Control.

 Existing clusters